- The SPY and VOO stock prices continued their downtrend.

 The US stock market is slumping amid concerns about the ongoing US-Iran war, which started late last month.
 There are signs that the war is escalating, with the US planning a ground invasion.
 As a result, crude oil prices have continued soaring, with Brent rising to over $100.
 US gasoline and diesel prices have continued rising.

 The main economic risk is that the US has moved into stagflation, a situation characterized by high inflation and slow economic growth.
-The OECD believes that US inflation will jump to 4.3% this year.
+The OECD expects US inflation to jump to 4.3% this year.
 The labor market has stalled, with the economy shedding over 92,000 jobs in February.

 Therefore, the Federal Reserve is in a bind, as cutting rates will lead to higher inflation.
 Hiking rates will slow the American economy.
 These metrics explain why US bond yields continue rising.